 Tseng then announces that the city of Junon is under attack by the copies, and that Zack is to go there on the spot.
 Tseng later says that “SOLDIER’s chain of command is shaky,” and Kyle and I took that to mean that Tseng was taking over.
 I approve, and kudos to him for making the first move!
 I, for one, salute our new criminal overlords, and…

-All three characters arrived in Junon (which is across the ocean from Costa de Sol, by the way!).
+All three characters arrived in Junon (which is across the ocean from Costa del Sol, by the way!).
 Junon is essentially a coastal fortress made up of a series of open layers facing the ocean, along with the giant cannon was saw in Sephiroth’s simulator flashback a few chapters ago.
 Zack casually strolled into town… a good distance in, too!… before suddenly noticing that the place was a smoking crater full of screaming citizens and clones firing guns.
 I will remind you that this man has superhuman senses.
 After an initial spar, Tseng revealed that Hollander is currently being interrogated in Junon, so this attack must be an attempt to retrieve him.
 Tseng ordered that Zack protect Hollander, because the president of Shinra had ordered Hollander to be priority one.

-Zack actually caught up to Hollander quicker than expected… because he had broken out in the ruckus and now was on the run from both sides!
+Zack actually caught up to Hollander quicker than expected… because he had broken out of prison in the ruckus and now was on the run from both sides!
 Zack was held back by the rapidly degrading Genesis clones, and seemed to have caught up to Hollander in a room that I suspect was meant as a loading buffer back in FFVII, as it serves no in-universe purpose and simply serves as a doorway between two open streets.
 Next, we’ll watch as Hollander trips over a save point!

 Reaching the top of the city (we were so tired of fights after the defence mission that we kept hugging the walls in hopes of avoiding enemy spawn zones), Zack is somehow ambushed by a giant robot, the Guard Scorpion.
 As Kyle remarked: “Can’t hear the sneaking tank.”
-This is actually the chapter’s major boss, which is a bit of a letdown after Angeal Penance, but I suppose anything would.
+This is the chapter’s major boss, which is a bit of a letdown after Angeal Penance, but I suppose anything would be.
 But to me, the new player, it was actually something of a letdown after nearly everything before it?
 Bosses of Crisis Core sound off!
 Behemoth; Ifrit; Bahamut; some random robots that, while lacking in most criteria, were at the very least redesigns of Warmech; Bahamut Fury; and Angeal Penance.
 It wasn’t until much later that I discovered exactly why this robot was a big deal: it’s the first boss of FFVII itself!
 Okay, okay, that’s more than acceptable I don’t know how it got powered down so much between games that it went from mid-game boss to tutorial boss, but hey.

 Sephiroth then told Zack that the copies had been sighted in Midgar, including the slums.
 You know: where Aerith lives.
 Rick Gomez’s delivery here is really off, and the animation doesn’t help either, as Zack doesn’t seem to recognize exactly what Sephiroth is saying, even after Sephiroth gives him permission to go back.
 Zack even goes so far as to stop and ask Sephiroth what prompted him to go to Modeoheim, as though he were bored and in no hurry at all.
 Sephiroth says that one of the cloning machines were stolen.
 Zack seems awkward for a moment that this might be the last time he sees Sepiroth, given what happened to Angeal (which is a nice emotional touch), but Sepiroth promises that he’ll survive.